-Figure 1b repeats the analysis in Figure 1a for our final sample.
-While the extent of bunching declines somewhat due to these restrictions, as expected, we still observe substantial bunching just above the insolvency threshold.
-This suggests that the bunching we observe in our final sample may likely be due to charities manipulating their net assets rather than any structural features of nonprofit financial reporting.
+Figure 1b repeats the analysis in Figure 1a after cleaning the data (i.e., the first restriction in Appendix Table 1), while Figure 1c shows the final sample.
+We find that the extent of bunching declines due to these restrictions, as expected; however, we still observe substantial bunching just above the insolvency threshold.
+This suggests that the bunching we observe in our final sample is likely to be due to charities manipulating their net assets rather than any structural features of nonprofit financial reporting.